-- (s) Marking of facilities under (q) and (r) above shall be accomplished by metal signs, line markers, plastic decals, or other appropriate means. - (t) Each single fed distribution system shall be equipped with telemetering or recording pressure gauge or gauges as may be required to properly indicate the gas pressure in the system at all times, in accordance with the following: - (1) At least once each year the pressure variation shall be determined throughout each system; and - (2) Telemetering shall be the sole method used to properly indicate the gas pressure at all times for each single fed distribution system when the following conditions are present: - a.
-The single fed distribution system serves more than 150 customers; or - b.
+(s) Marking of facilities under (q) and (r) above shall be accomplished by metal signs, line markers, plastic decals, or other appropriate means.

+(t) Each single fed distribution system shall be equipped with telemetering or recording pressure gauge or gauges as may be required to properly indicate the gas pressure in the system at all times, in accordance with the following:

+(1) At least once each year the pressure variation shall be determined throughout each system; and a.
+The single fed distribution system serves more than 150 customers; or b.
 The downstream temperature on the outlet side of the pilot operated pressure regulator(s) is predicted to be lower than 32 degrees Fahrenheit and no system pre-heat or regulator pilot heat is installed.